 The IBAHRI sends impartial international observers to attend hearings and assess the independence of the legal profession.
 It aims to ensure the right to a fair and public trial through the impartial administration of justice and the proper functioning of the court.

-A focus on pertinent human rights issues, including the abolition of the death penalty, poverty, and LGBTI rights forms the basis of targeted capacity building and advocacy projects.
+A focus on pertinent human rights issues, including the abolition of the death penalty, poverty, and sexual orientation and gender identiy rights forms the basis of targeted capacity building and advocacy projects.

 Monday 16 May 2016